 Our teachers build strong, personal relationships with their students, helping them navigate through academic and social challenges that come with maturation.
 Mathematics becomes more abstract and delves into place value exploration.
 Using a hands-on, differentiated workshop model, the 2nd graders use multiple addition and subtraction strategies and build the foundations for multiplication and division concepts.
 Math problem-solving includes algebraic reasoning, time, money, data, measurement, and fractions.
 In science, students learn to explore physical, life and earth sciences, ask questions, analyze and evaluate information, and draw conclusions.

 The curriculum provided in the second grade recognizes that each child is an individual with a unique style and approach to learning.
 It is responsive to the differences in stages of development, interests, and learning styles.
 Each child is challenged to use his or her own innate sense of curiosity to explore the learning environment.
 Various strategies are used to increase each child’s self-esteem, sense of achievement, and positive feelings towards learning.
 The learning atmosphere addresses the needs of the whole child, with a goal of developing skills, knowledge, and positive feelings that instill a desire to explore their own learning.

 A variety of instructional strategies are used to increase interest and reach all learning styles.
 Some diverse strategies used are:

 - Teacher-initiated and child-initiated activities

 - Variety of ways to present information using all senses

-The program is based on knowledge of child development and providing a safe, nurturing and challenging environment for the child to explore.
+The program is based on child development knowledge and provides a safe, nurturing, and challenging environment for the child to explore.
 The opportunity for hands-on experiences and the availability of expanded opportunities in languages, music, art, library, and physical activity greatly enhance the classroom environment.

 The second grade curriculum provides opportunities for integration across subject areas.
 For example, their study of families today and in the past integrates the following areas: